-I don’t know anyone who enjoys stripping furniture!
+Because frankly I don’t know anyone who enjoys stripping furniture!
 It is a part of refinishing furniture that most furniture painters dread!
-But, we all know that some of the great pieces of furniture that you just fall in love will have layers of old gel stain or paint that must be removed.
+But sometimes you fall in love with a piece of furniture that has layers of old stain or paint that must be removed.

 Citristrip is an orange paint stripper in gel form that actually smells decent and it is safe to use indoors!
 No crazy toxic fumes like other paint strippers.
 And it’s a great option when you don’t want to sand through a bunch of layers and deal with tons of sanding dust!

-Prepare Your Workspace and Project
+Step 1: Prepare Your Workspace and Project

 I love that you can use this paint stripper indoors without worry!
 You can cover your area under your project with a plastic drop cloth or old newspapers or flattened cardboard box.
 I used a plastic drop cloth.

 Another important tip is to mask off areas of your furniture that you don’t want the stripper to touch with painter’s tape.
 I had already painted the base of my project and definitely didn’t want it to get messed up.

-Apply The Citristrip Paint Stripper
+Step 2: Apply The Citristrip Paint Stripper

 Next, you apply the Citristrip to your project.
-You will want to use an old paintbrush that you won’t mind getting rid of.
+You will want to use an old paintbrush that you won’t mind throwing away.
 A super cheap synthetic brush or chip brush will work well.
 The brush will get really gunky so you’ll want to toss it afterwards.

 According to the Citristrip product site, leave the product on at least 30 minutes to give the gel time to activate and do its’ job.
 You will begin to see a gooey, bubbly substance forming on your project where the gel was applied.
 You will be able to see the paint or varnish separate from the wood underneath